-- Police departments to collaborate with Behavioral Health Departments and Mental Health - Police have no use for medical emergencies which is what a mental health crisis is, Fire Dept to collaborate is better - Religious centers and not Law Enforcement involvement, some non-profits do not want law enforcement involved (CPEHN) - Wellness recovery centers
+- -Police departments to collaborate with Behavioral Health Departments and Mental Health - -Police have no use for medical emergencies which is what a mental health crisis is, Fire Dept to collaborate is better - -Religious centers and not Law Enforcement involvement, some non-profits do not want law enforcement involved (CPEHN) - -Wellness recovery centers

-Question 5 - Key Components
+Question 5 - Key components of crisis continuum

-What are the key components of crisis continuum of care?
+What are the most effective crisis intervention components?

-- Effective crisis intervention components - More peer respite centers need funding - Interchangeable positions, work in center and in community - Sending people far away for services is ineffective - Keeping people out of hospital as it can further traumatize sometimes - Decriminalize mental health crisis, don't involve law enforcement - Keep services on a small local level, within the community, this ensures coverage in neighborhoods
+- -More peer respite centers need funding - -Interchangeable positions, work in center and in community - -Sending people far away for services is ineffective - -Keeping people out of hospital as it can further traumatize sometimes - -Decriminalize mental health crisis, don't involve law enforcement - -Keep services on a small local level, within the community, this ensures coverage in neighborhoods

-Questions posed by participants:
+Participant questions:

--Will you have specific services for people with disabilities?

--Will funds be available for Peer Respite Centers?

--Call center and children in foster care line - will there be collaboration, by region possibly?

--If triage is for personnel, how can it help with the new 988 call system?

--Will there be multiple RFAs like last time?
+-Will you have specific services for people with disabilities? -Will funds be available for Peer Respite Centers? -Call center and children in foster care line - will there be collaboration, by region possibly? -If triage is for personnel, how can it help with the new 988 call system? -Will there be multiple RFAs like last time?

-Quarterly Triage Collaboration Meeting
+November 4, 2021 - Quarterly Triage Collaboration Meeting

-November 4, 2021

-Does your county provide services for children 0-5 and if so what factors should be considered when providing these services?
+Does your county provide services for children 0-5?

+What factors should be considered when providing these services?